JeffDotingco/herams-i18n/docs/index.rst

 **Edit data**: Allows user to create, edit and delete records in any workspace of the project.

-**Download data**: Enables users to download  the entire dateset, including records from all workspace for further analysis in external applications.
+**Download data**: Enables users to download  the entire dataset, including records from all workspaces for further analysis in external applications.

-**Manage workspaces** grants a user access to create, modify and delete workspaces as well as the ability to invite users to contribute to individual worksapace.
+**Manage workspaces**: grants a user access to create, modify and delete workspaces as well as the ability to invite users to contribute to an individual workspace.

 ..
 Warning: *Workspace Owners* must be granted permission at the workspace level.
 If a user is granted permissions to *Manage workspaces* they will have access to **all** workspaces.